opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/paymentmock/Full Page/README.md

   }
 ``

     d.)
-Note down the merchantId and apiKey.
+Note down the ``merchantId`` and ``apiKey``.
 They cannot be retrieved again.

-4. Create a Merchant Account Group in the open payment framework workbench.
+3. Create a Merchant Account Group in the open payment framework workbench.
 Refer to [Create Merchant Account](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/20a64f954df1425391757759011e7e6b.html)  for detailed instructions.
-5. Click **Configure** of the Test Payment account in the Merchant Account Group created in step 3.
+4. Click **Configure** of the Test Payment account in the Merchant Account Group created in step 3. a.)
+Note down the ``accountId`` and the ``accountGroupId``.
+These two values identify the merchant account group, and can be found in the top left of your merchant configuration. b.)

 6. Edit the Postman Collection.
 7. Save and run the Postman Collection.
 8. Set notification URL in the Payment Mock Swagger UI.